Air Fryer Recipe

 Method

-2. Add butter cubes and rub in using fingertips until the mixture resembles fine breadcrumbs.
+- Add the butter cubes and rub them in with your fingertips until the mixture looks like fine breadcrumbs.

-3. Stir in the caster sugar and add sultanas or currants if making fruit scones.
+- Stir through the caster sugar, then add sultanas or currants if you’re making fruit scones.

-4. Slowly add the milk while stirring with a knife until a soft dough forms.
+- Slowly pour in the milk, stirring with a knife, until a soft dough comes together.

-5. Turn the dough onto a lightly floured surface, knead gently, and press to about 2cm thickness.
+- Tip the dough onto a lightly floured surface, knead it gently, then press it out to about 2cm thick.

-6. Use a round pastry cutter to cut out 5-6cm rounds and place them in the air fryer basket lined with parchment paper.
+- Use a round pastry cutter to stamp out 5-6cm rounds, then place them in the air fryer basket lined with parchment paper.

 Why this works in an air fryer